hotosm/osm-export-tool/CONTRIBUTING.md

 ## Testing

 Test a bug fix or new feature.
 Once an issue has been addressed and Pull Request (PR) change deployed to the [Export Tool Staging site](https://export-staging.hotosm.org/en/v3/), you will be able to view and test the change on the staging site.
-A PR would then be made from develop to master branch, which would require two reviews.
+A PR would then be made from develop to main branch, which would require two reviews.
 If you notice any issues while testing, please comment on the PR directly.

 ## Code contributions